 A Big List of Tips for Camping with Kids

 No matter what age, camping with kids can be a wild success.
-The best advice I can offer?
+The best advice I can offer, personally?
 Have fun with it and let go of any expectations.
 Do what works for you and your family.
 As for me, camping with our kid is a favorite family pastime.
+I hope it will be one of yours, too.

 1. Involve them in the planning process